Master GIMP & website design by doing actual, real-world projects.

 Then, I’ll give you some UX design tips for quickly, and easily adding multiple listings

 This section of the project has a lot more pro tips.
 One of which is arranging, styling and choosing fonts to make it easier to read the content.

 We’re not done with what you’ll learn in this project!
 In fact, I’ll share with you 2 services you can up-sell your clients on.

 One of which can put more money in their pocket with very little effort.

 Your clients will have a hard time turning down money.
 The hard part is deciding how much to charge.
 Which is entirely up to you.

 Typography tips, hover states, styling tips and more.

-Your next UX web design project consists of taking an old, out-dated, government text-based design and creating a more image-based web design.
+Your next UX project consists of taking an old, out-dated, government text-based layout and creating a more image-based design.